chromeos/chromeos.dev/pages/en/android/optimizing.md

 ### Stylus support

 Stylus support is crucial for drawing and note taking apps.
 Provide enhanced support for stylus-equipped Chromebooks and tablets by implementing interactions tailored to the usage of stylus input.
 Be considerate of the potential variations in different stylus hardware when designing your stylus interactions.
-See [Input compatibility for Chromebooks](/{{locale.code}}/android/input-compatibility) for an outline of the stylus APIs.
+See [Stylus documentation for Chromebooks](/{{locale.code}}/android/input-compatibility#stylus) for an outline of the stylus APIs.

 ## Make your layouts responsive